Test design

 • Test of academic literacy for disaster management at postgraduate level

-With Language Courses and Tests (LCaT), I have designed, developed and implemented two tests, in English and Afrikaans, of professional communication for call centre employees.
-Equivalent tests for other South African languages are in the pipeline.
+With Language Courses and Tests (LCaT), I have designed, developed and implemented two tests, in English and Afrikaans, of professional communication for call centre employees, called APLAC.

 BOOKS AND BOOK CHAPTERS